+Case manager

+$\square$ Other

-- i) Upon admission to the waiver, participants receive information regarding the availability of qualified providers of each service in each geographic location statewide.
-As described in Appendix D-1 c (a) participants are informed of services available through the waiver in a variety of ways; - ii) participants are supported in selecting providers.
-The DOH/DDD case manager reviews the HCBS brochure with each participant.
-The HCBS brochure lists the waiver services, eligibility criteria, and the process and timeline for admission into the waiver program.
+serv oon admission to the waiver, participants receive information regarding the availability of qualified providers of each ice in each geographic location statewide.
+As described in Appendix D-1 c (a) participants are informed of services ii) pa parti into Wai inclu lable through the waiver in a variety of ways; articipants are supported in selecting providers.
+The DOH/DDD case manager reviews the HCBS brochure with each cipant.
+The HCBS brochure lists the waiver services, eligibility criteria, and the process and timeline for admission the waiver program.
 Each participant receives a copy of this brochure.
-Participants may also use the Medicaid Waiver Providers in Hawaii booklet, which lists the waiver services and the agencies that provide each service.
-It also includes a list of questions so participants or potential participants are free to select service providers.
-Waiver services and providers are also listed on the DOH/DDD website; - iii) DOH/DDD case managers encourage participants to call and visit agencies to discuss specific questions and comments with agency representatives; and - iv) participants/guardians (if applicable) may choose one or more service providers for one or more services.
-The choice of providers is discussed during the ISP meeting.
+Participants may also use the Medicaid ver Providers in Hawaii booklet, which lists the waiver services and the agencies that provide each service.
+It also ides a list of questions so participants or potential participants are free to select service providers.
+Waiver services providers are also listed on the DOH/DDD website; OOH/DDD case managers encourage participants to call and visit agencies to discuss specific questions and ments with agency representatives; and articipants/guardians (if applicable) may choose one or more service providers for one or more services.
+The choice oviders is discussed during the ISP meeting.
 Participant's choice of providers is documented in the ISP Action Plan.

-- g.
-Process for Making Service Plan Subject to the Approval of the Medicaid Agency.
-Describe the process by which the service plan is made subject to the approval of the Medicaid agency in accordance with 42 CFR §441.301(b)(1)(i): - i) DOH/DDD conducts monitoring on an annual basis utilizing the CMS sampling guide; and - ii) on an annual basis, DHS/MQD will validate a sample of ISPs by reviewing 10% of the non-compliant ISPs reviewed by DOH/DDD.
-Should discrepancies be identified, a plan of correction is implemented by DHS/MQD to DOH/DDD for remediation.

-h. the appropriateness and adequacy of the services as participant needs change.
-Specify the minimum schedule for the review and update of the service plan:

-Every three months or more frequently when necessary

-Every six months or more frequently when necessary

-Every twelve months or more frequently when necessary
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (7 of 8) servio ess for Making Service Plan Subject to the Approval of the Medicaid Agency.
+Describe the process by which the ce plan is made subject to the approval of the Medicaid agency in accordance with 42 CFR §441.301(b)(1)(i): ii) or by D DH/DDD conducts monitoring on an annual basis utilizing the CMS sampling guide; and an annual basis, DHS/MQD will validate a sample of ISPs by reviewing 10% of the non-compliant ISPs reviewed OH/DDD.
+Should discrepancies be identified, a plan of correction is implemented by DHS/MQD to DOH/DDD for diation.
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (8 of 8) appro ce Plan Review and Update.
+The service plan is subject to at least annual periodic review and update to assess the priateness and adequacy of the services as participant needs change.
+Specify the minimum schedule for the review pdate of the service plan: O Every three months or more frequently when necessary O Every six months or more frequently when necessary O Every twelve months or more frequently when necessary Other schedule 3 Specify the other schedule: Service plans are reviewed no less than annually or when significant changes occur which require service plan updates or upon request of the participant or guardian (if applicable). minin applie tenance of Service Plan Forms.
+Written copies or electronic facsimiles of service plans are maintained for a num period of 3 years as required by 45 CFR §92.42.
+Service plans are maintained by the following (check each that es): Medicaid agency Departing agency a.
+Service Plan Implementation and Monitoring.
+Specify: (a) the entity (entities) responsible for monitoring the implementation of the service plan and participant health and welfare; (b) the monitoring and follow-up method(s) that are used; and, (c) the frequency with which monitoring is performed.

-Other schedule

-Specify the other schedule:

-i.
-Service plans are reviewed no less than annually or when significant changes occur which require service plan updates or upon request of the participant or guardian (if applicable).
-Maintenance of Service Plan Forms.
-Written copies or electronic facsimiles of service plans are maintained for a minimum period of 3 years as required by 45 CFR §92.42.
-Service plans are maintained by the following (check each

-that applies): Medicaid agency

-✓ Operating agency

-☐ Case manager

-Other

-Specify: